caleblau97/victoria_stats/README.md

 ![plot](./vic_postcodes/plot_data.png)

 Below is the model.
-I assume a bivariate normal and I calculate the covaraince using the using the inner product of data.
+I assume a bivariate normal and calculate the covaraince using the using the inner product of data.
 This is the joint distribution of N(age,income)

 ![plot](./vic_postcodes/model.png)